mimoo/sasayaki/docs/threatmodel.md

 # Threat Model and Rational

-Sasayaki adopts the Internet threat model [RFC 3552](https://tools.ietf.org/html/rfc3552) and therefore assumes that the attacker has complete control over the network.
+(Sasayaki adopts the Internet threat model [RFC 3552](https://tools.ietf.org/html/rfc3552) and therefore assumes that the attacker has complete control over the network.) -> maybe not

+Sasayaki adopts the [honest by curious](https://crypto.stanford.edu/pbc/notes/crypto/sfe.html) threat model, where a hub reliably delivers messages in order, but still might try to spy on users.

 Sasayaki or NCC Group Messenger was designed as an end-to-end encrypted messaging application for a specific work environement (NCC Group):